Novel number two is on its way – here’s the first chapter.

 And in the upshot, he was too far under the market roof to see Mick stepping out of the arches minutes later with a bulky rucksack on his back.

-Although, he did hear the scream.
+Although, he did hear a scream.

 I’m roused from a trance by the sound of rummaging from the front of the house.
 It looks like a fair April morning out there.
 Glorious sunlight floods half the living room through the bay window as I squint and shuffle my way over and look upwards to see a ladder being drawn up from the pavement to the first floor.
 There must be some mistake.
 Grafton didn’t give the impression that the work would start this quickly.